 PROJECT NAME STATUS 5.
-Steel Bridge (Mzingazi Bridge) The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
+Steel Bridge (Mzingazi Bridge) 9 Matrix Annuality Steel Bridge (Mzingazi Bridge) The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
 The feasibility study has been finalized and outlined: Determined the required statutory approvals (if any), including environmental and water use related and identify long lead items.
 Undertaking a topographical survey and other specialist studies required to inform the processes identified.
-Preparing preliminary designs to initiate the next phase of detail designs, execution, procurement and construction.
+Preparing preliminary designs to initiate the next phase of detail designs, execution procurement and construction. execution, procurement and construction.
 The next phase in the process is detailed design and implementation.
 A design consultant has been appointed to attend to the detailed designs.
-Empangeni CBD Empangeni developed beyond its planned framework and there is increasing Revitalization Plan pressure for land for housing and interrelated land use components, including transport related requirements.
-The town suffers substantial urban decay with 13 8780 associated (1) deteriorating ecological infrastructure, (2) hardened urban form and building inefficiencies and (2) spatial and land use inefficiency.
+6. Empangeni CBD Revitalization Plan 7 Constant With the constant of the constant of the constant With the constant of t Empangeni developed beyond its planned framework and there is increasing pressure for land for housing and interrelated land use components, including transport related requirements.
+The town suffers substantial urban decay with associated (1) deteriorating ecological infrastructure, (2) hardened urban form and building inefficiencies and (2) spatial and land use inefficiency.
 A suite of plans has been developed or are under implementation for more efficient transport, stormwater management, energy efficiency as well as greening and landscaping etc. The Revitalization of the Empangeni CBD has further been earmarked as a demonstration project for the implementation of the IUDF (Integrated Urban Development Framework).
 7. Empangeni Mega Housing Housing project of 10 000 units of an IRDP (Integrated Residential Development Programme) type.
 Installation of services has commenced.
-The project has the following proposed housing typologies: BNG & Finance Linked Individual Subsidy Programme Social Housing Bonded Houses Serviced Sites Mixed Use Residential Medium Density Residential Cluster Feasibility Study into The City of uMhlathuze (CoU) seeks to secure an adequate water supply to underpin its planned growth.
-As such, the CoU has undertaken a wastewater comprehensive feasibility study and identified the most viable solution for dealing with wastewater and associated by-products re-use generated within the City, in accordance with Section 120 of the Municipal Finance Management Act, 56 of 2003, the Municipal PPP Regulations (1 April 2005) and the Municipal PPP Guidelines (2007).
-Phase 1, the Feasibility Study, has beenfinalised associated and Phase 2, the Procurement, is being initiated. products re-use 9.
-Esikhaleni Fitness Centre Funding support was received from the KZN Department of Sport and Recreation for the development of a fitness centre in eSikhaleni.
+The project has the following proposed housing typologies: BNG & Finance Linked Individual Subsidy Programme Social Housing Bonded Houses Serviced Sites Mixed Use Residential Medium Density Residential Cluster 8.
+Feasibility Study into wastewater and 9 MORTHWARE 13 MINING 13 MINING 14 MINING 12 MINING 12 MINING 12 MINING 12 MINING 13 MINING 14 MINING 14 MINING 14 MINING 15 MINING 15 MINING 15 MINING 15 MINING 15 MINING 16 MINING 16 MINING 17 MINING 18 MINING 1 The City of uMhlathuze (CoU) seeks to secure an adequate water supply to underpin its planned growth.
+As such, the CoU has undertaken a comprehensive feasibility study and identified the most viable solution for dealing with wastewater and associated by-products re-use generated within the City, in accordance with Section 120 of the Municipal Finance Management Act, 56 of 2003, the Municipal PPP Regulations (1 April 2005) and the Municipal PPP Guidelines (2007).
+Phase 1, the Feasibility Study, has been finalised and Phase 2, the Procurement, is being initiated.
+9. Esikhaleni Fitness Centre 3 ado Will-Bing Funding support was received from the KZN Department of Sport and Recreation for the development of a fitness centre in eSikhaleni.
 Support was also provided for designs and Specifications.
 The project has three main phases and an estimated cost of R165 million.
 Phase 1 is under implementation, i.e. fencing, relocation of services, earthworks, main entrance, guardhouse and combo courts.